 Case II: Base stations on the roadside are already used to provide 5G coverage for communication, and the radio signals that received by the UE (i.e. the car is a 3GPP UE, or there is a 3GPP UE such as smartphone on the car) can be used to sense the blind spot area of the car.

+In addition, when the UE is the sensing receiver for such blind spot detection sensing operation, UE can also be authorized by operator to process the measured sensing data, and expose the derived sensing result locally to reduce the sensing service latency.

 Any obstacle that presents in the car’s bind spot area, no matter the obstacle is moving (e.g. car, motorcycle, walking human, animal etc) or static (building, tree), will affect the reflected/received signals.
 By deriving the characteristics of the affected signals, obstacle can be detected, and danger can be avoided.
 It is convenient to utilize current deployed 5G network system to achieve this blind spot detection.

 This use case is to reuse 5,8 to describe the blind detection aspects.